How close are we to a vaccine for COVID-19?

 Stephen Barr is associate professor of microbiology and immunology who is part of a COVID-19 vaccine development team at at Western University in London, Ont.
 He noted that the "best" vaccine in the end may not be best for everybody.
 "But the second one might be, for those that don't respond, right?
 So it's always good to have these backup vaccines as well or vaccines that can be used in parallel around the world."

-Many teams are working on a COVID-19 vaccine using technologies that have been in development for decades, but have never yet been approved for wide-scale human use, such as DNA, RNA, and viral-vector vaccines.
+Many teams are working on a COVID-19 vaccine using technologies that have been in development for decades but have never yet been approved for wide-scale human use, such as DNA, RNA and viral-vector vaccines.
 Many of those candidates are considered very promising, garnering huge amounts of funding and billions of preorders from some countries.
-In August, Canada announced deals to reserve millions of doses of RNA vaccines from Moderna/NAIAD, BioNTech/Fosun Pharma/Pfizer, Janssen Pharmaceutical Companies (Johnson & Johnson), Novavax, Sanofi and University of Oxford/AstraZeneca.
+Since August, Canada has announced deals to reserve hundreds of millions of doses of vaccines from Moderna/NAIAD, BioNTech/Fosun Pharma/Pfizer, Janssen Pharmaceutical Companies (Johnson & Johnson), Novavax, Sanofi and University of Oxford/AstraZeneca.